-In 1863, President Abraham Lincoln called for a draft and Delany recruited men for the Union Army.
-His efforts would land him in becoming the first Black front line field officer of the U.S. Army, where he achieved the highest rank of any other Black soldier during the Civil War.
+In 1863, President Abraham Lincoln called for a draft, and Delany recruited men for the Union Army.
+His efforts made him the first Black front line field officer of the U.S. Army, where he achieved the highest rank of any other Black soldier during the Civil War.

 Radical and determined for equality, Delany argued that free Blacks should own the lands they once tilled.
 He eventually resigned in 1865.